lireincore/yii2-imgcache/README.md

 ];
 ```

-See ImgCache [README.md](https://github.com/lireincore/imgcache/blob/master/README.md) for more information about the available effects and other config options.
+See `lireincore/imgcache` [README.md](https://github.com/lireincore/imgcache/blob/master/README.md) for more information about the available effects and other config options.

 Also add the following code in your Yii2 application configuration: